 - Greater insight and network control — Automation helps make IT operations more responsive to change through analytics.
 You gain more visibility into the network and understand precisely what is happening in your network with the ability to control and adapt as needed.

 Juniper offers a portfolio of automation products and solutions that deliver end-to-end automation across all network domains.
 Supporting multi-vendor environments, these solutions can be fully integrated, optimized and customized into each network operator’s unique business and operations environment.
+Paragon Automation delivers on many use-cases across multiple solutions which are available to run on-premises or in the cloud as a software-as-a-service (SaaS) offering.
 Paragon Pathfinder and Paragon Planner simplify, optimize and automate the provisioning, management, and monitoring of Segment Routing and IP/MPLS flows across large networks.
 Paragon Active Assurance, actively test and monitoring physical, hybrid, and virtual networks, letting network operators verify that each provisioned service works when delivered and continues working throughout its lifetime.
 To monitor network components and provide actionable insights, Juniper offers Paragon Insights, which is a highly automated data collection and network analytics tool, leveraging ML algorithms and Junos Telemetry.
-Anuta ATOM is a network orchestration platform that automates the design, development, and deployment of networks, including their devices, services, and operational workflows.
-It offers complete service orchestration for physical, virtual, and hybrid networks across the service lifecycle.
 Additional details regarding Juniper automation products and solutions can be found on our automation portfolio page.

 Future of Network Automation

 Looking ahead, networks of the future will be able to accomplish the following: